 In the fall of 2015-16, we will offer two introductory courses.
-REL 103, “Studying Religion: The Middle East,” begins by exploring the intertwined development of Judaism, Christianity, and Islam through topics such as myths of origin, the Crusades, and medieval interactions in the Mediterranean region.
-It then turns to religion in the modern Middle East, focusing on issues like European colonialism, Christian missionary movements in the Middle East, and the development of the nation-state in the region.
-REL 195.01 “Introduction to East Asian Religions,” explores the dynamic cultural landscape of East Asia, providing an overview of religion as it has been constructed in the states that are today known as China, Japan and Korea.
+REL 102 (two sections), “Studying Religion: India,” focuses on Hindu-Muslim relations in India and America.
+From Gandhi’s religious politics, Muslim healers and Tibetan Buddhist monks to U.S. immigration policy, Yoga and activist Goddesses, the class examines the power and problematics of Indian religions as vital to understanding our contemporary, interconnected world.
+Students will encounter these religious traditions using theoretical tools from religious and postcolonial studies, anthropology, political science, sociology and the arts.
+REL 105.
+“Studying Religion: East Asia,” explores the dynamic cultural landscape of East Asia, providing an overview of religion as it has been constructed in the states that are today known as China, Japan and Korea.
 Moving beyond the paradigms defined as the singular traditions of Confucianism, Daoism, Shintoism and Buddhism, the course delves into shamanistic and folk traditions, as well as practices that cut are across traditions, in order to provide students with tools to resist simplistic understandings of religious identity.

 Completing a 100-level course will enable first-year students to waive the second-year standing prerequisite for most 200-level courses.
 Many non-majors, even students who have not taken one of the 100-level courses, take one or more 200-level courses in the department.
 REL 311 is a course focused on theory and method in Religious Studies and is required of all majors, preferably in the fall of their third year.
 Our advanced seminars (REL 351 and above) normally require 311 as a prerequisite.

 The following is a possible four-year plan to complete a major in Religious Studies: